 The NER and EC

-As we explain in “Principles of Fertigation”, you always need to remember that fertigation requires a balance.
+As we explain in “Growing Cannabis in Coco with High Frequency Fertigation”, you always need to remember that fertigation requires a balance.
 You need to mix nutrient solutions that have the correct Nutrient Element Ratio (NER) and the correct Electrical Conductivity (EC).
 The only reasonable way to ensure the correct NER is to follow the supplier feed charts.
 All nutrient suppliers should provide a feed chart, and most of their published feed charts are specific to cannabis plants.

 Unfortunately, it isn’t quite so simple as that.
 If you follow nutrient supplier feed charts exactly, you will produce a solution that is way too strong in terms of EC.
 We measure EC to make sure that the nutrient solution isn’t too salty.
 If water is too salty then plants cannot drink it and it can lead to dehydration even as they sit in water, just as you would dehydrate while drinking seawater.